 Now it has become a personal quest for him to vanquish this inner demon/monster that has emerged out of the vaporous gases that he was playing with.
-Either possibly creating an altered brain chemistry which manifestations triggered repressed adolescent rage.
-Was it the experiment itself being the catalyst, or was it just the shock, like a near death experience causing new found psychic aptitude in people.
-Did he merely tap into what was already his brain chemistry, like Brauner said, “lying dormant” until the right trigger set it off.
+Either possibly creating an altered brain chemistry in which manifestations triggered repressed adolescent rage.
+Was it the experiment itself being the catalyst, or was it just the shock, like a near-death experience causing newfound psychic aptitude in people?
+Did he merely tap into what was already his brain chemistry, like Brauner said, “lying dormant” until the right trigger set it off?

-Here we have injected into the plot now the issue of class as seen through academic/scientific Ivory Tower, the privilege of higher education vs the ordinary uneducated working class cop.
-Not unlike the dynamic between Richard Widmark’s pristine middle class Naval Doctor in Elia Kazan’s Panic in The Streets and William Bendix’s gritty working class cop and how they initially clashed.
+Here we have injected into the plot now the issue of class as seen through the academic/scientific Ivory Tower, the privilege of higher education vs the ordinary uneducated working-class cop.
+Not unlike the dynamic between Richard Widmark’s pristine middle-class Naval Doctor in Elia Kazan’s Panic in The Streets and William Bendix’s gritty working-class cop and how they initially clashed.

-Now we also have to ask ourselves about Cordell’s principals and the nature of his machinations under the revelation that he has indeed committed a heinous and brutal crime.
+Now we also have to ask ourselves about Cordell’s principles and the nature of his machinations under the revelation that he has indeed committed a heinous and brutal crime.
 As he realizes at this stage that he has in fact the murderer of the young girl.
-Instead of trying to seek help at least from his colleague and trusted friend Dr Brauner, he is still keeping this secret to himself putting the community at risk of his sudden black outs that lead to murderous rage.
+Instead of trying to seek help at least from his colleague and trusted friend Dr. Brauner, he is still keeping this secret to himself putting the community at risk of his sudden blackouts that lead to murderous rage.

 Lt Boutaric tells him that he is closing out every possibility.
 Cordell says she couldn’t have wandered in there, and that he is belaboring that theory.

 “Are you getting anywhere?”
-“We figure the killer is hold up somewhere, but he’ll go on the prowl again. that type has to” Cordell asks a little stunned by this word “type?”
+“We figure the killer is held up somewhere, but he’ll go on the prowl again.
+That type has to” Cordell asks a little stunned by this word “type?”

 “You didn’t see what he did to the girl did you?”
 The stridently struck zither/ lyre like a harp instrument breaks across the scene like a metallic shiver.

 Cordell is lying on the couch drinking in the lab.
 Brauner comes in and grabs a drink too.
 Lois came to see him.
-He tells him, Frank as a friend not your boss, Go home.
+He tells him, Frank, as a friend, not your boss, Go home.
 Get a fresh mind, you’ll see through to the answer.
-He tells him that okay suppose you never rediscover this mysterious gas, this antidote don’t you think the other side has dozens of weapons that we don’t know about.
+He tells him okay suppose you never rediscover this mysterious gas, this antidote don’t you think the other side has dozens of weapons that we don’t know about?
 Here we are invoking the fear of the enemy again.

 But this is now personal for Cordell.
 He’s not thinking of the enemy, He has become the enemy and he wants to solve his own brain chemistry and understand his inner demons.
 Frank stays silent.
 Brauner gives him an ultimatum.
 Go fishing or he’s fired.